-After Bjorklund had measured the energy dependence of the photon distribution which were thought to originate from $\pi^0$ decay, W. Panofsky and collaborators designed one of the most successful experiments in particle physics which measured the masses the $\pi^-$ and the $\pi^0$ and gave the first, even if indirect, measurement of the parity of the $\pi^-$ .
+After Bjorklund had seen the photons from the $\pi^0$ , W. Panofsky and collaborators designed one of the most successful experiments in particle physics which measured the masses the $\pi^-$ and the $\pi^0$ and gave the first even if indirect measurement of the parity of the $\pi^-$ .
 The apparatus of Panofsky and collaborators is shown in Fig. 10 and Fig. 11.
 The Berkeley 184' cyclotron 330 MeV proton beam struck a tungsten target and produced a hadronic shower.
 The resulting $\pi^-$ from the shower were slowed down in a hydrogen tank at high pressure until they come to rest.
-Eventually the $\pi^-$ at rest gets captured by a proton nucleus which is also at rest.
+Eventually the $\pi^-$ at rest gets captured by the proton nucleus which is also at rest.
 The negative pions on capture initiated the following reactions:

-- I. $\pi^{-} p \rightarrow n\gamma$ ; where $p, \gamma, n$ stand for proton, photon and neutron. - II. $\pi^- p \rightarrow n \pi^0$ ; the neutral pion decays subsequently in to two photons via the process $\pi^0 \rightarrow \gamma \gamma$ .
+- I. $\pi^- p \rightarrow n \gamma$ ; where $p, \gamma, n$ stand for proton, photon and neutron. - II. $\pi^- p \rightarrow n \pi^0$ ; the neutral pion decays subsequently in to two photons via the process $\pi^0 \rightarrow \gamma \gamma$ .

 The experiment searched for photons originating from the two reactions above.
 The outgoing photons were collimated using a concrete shield with a hole drilled through it as shown in Fig. 10 and were directed to a pair spectrometer, shown in Fig. 11 which measured the photon energy with the following way.
 As shown in Fig. 11 the photons first passed a thin Tantalum sheet where they converted to electron positron pairs.
 Next the electrons and positrons were bent using a magnetic field and their trajectories were measured using two arrays of Geiger counters.
 Behind the Geiger counter arrays two pairs of proportional counters were put in quadruple coincidence and provider the trigger for recording the data.
-The Geiger counters were two noisy to provide the trigger and were used only to measure the position of the electrons and positrons once there was a trigger.
+The Geiger counters are two noisy for to provide the trigger and were used only to measure the position of the electrons and positrons once there was a trigger.